ryan-mcclue/unsw/anat2521/week1-introduction-to-anthropology.md

 stations at time, rotate to each station (typical anatomy test) will get sample questions in lab; will build on lab material

+radius notch is more medial
+way patella tilts gives side
+identify what side bone goes on gotcha with thumb/big toe phalange number identify top and bottom, then things which point medially/laterally

 -----------------------------------
 Primates are a very long lived species like humans.
 If humans obtain things culturally then they could be suboptimal.